Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ![Data Stored in the Pokémon Table](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/ZZ.%20Pictures%20and%20Research/Step%2012%20Screenshots/Pokemon%20Data%20in%20localDB.jpg)
 ![Pokémon Data Displayed on Webpage](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/ZZ.%20Pictures%20and%20Research/Step%2012%20Screenshots/Pokemon%20Data%20displayed%20on%20Webpage.jpg)

-The next task is to demonstrate the ability to modify data
+The next task is to demonstrate the ability to modify data in the database.
+I chose to start with the new user sign-up / account creation process.
+Below are two screenshots showing a fictional user signing up for an account and the user's data stored in the database at the end of the transaction (note: password encryption/hiding will be implemented, this is for demonstration
 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.